 What to consider Try to do most of the prep at your home.
-Inexpensive catering (e.g., Costo) could save a lot of time and even money.
+Inexpensive catering (e.g., Costco) could save a lot of time and even money.
 And remember: You’re also on clean-up detail.

 What to consider I know at a certain point my mother-in-law lost interest in new pictures.
 She loved the ones she had and complained she didn’t have room for any more frames, so unless this is meant to be a surprise, check with her first.

 6. Donate in her name Plenty of matriarchs feel they have everything they need.
-I know I do (except for grandchildren, hint, hint).
-In other parts of the world, however, many moms lack basic necessities, including access to critical surgery.
-Make a pledge in your mom’s name to SamaHope, and they’ll post a photo of the two of you and share your story online, and send her a lovely card.
+In other parts of the world, however, many moms want to make a better life for their families.
+Make a pledge in your mom’s name to Heifer Project International, and the donation will help those living in Africa, Asia or the Americas.

 7. Task be gone You know that onerous chore your mom has been putting off, like cleaning out the garage, organizing papers or sorting through broken appliances or e-waste?
 If you’re the right person for the job, tackle it yourself, or you could outsource it for her.
-Do-it-for-you business Task Rabbit vets the college students, retirees and young professionals they employ to do small jobs.
-If you don’t live near any "task rabbit warrens," you can try Do My Stuff, which provides similar services in other areas of the country.
+Check with local senior centers; they often have suggestions about local businesses which can provide a paid chore service for older adults.
 Another great "task" gift is getting her car thoroughly cleaned professionally or renting an auto vacuum and hose and doing it for her.

 What to consider Vetted or not, this is still a stranger coming into your mother’s home.
 Carefully check all his or her references before arranging the visit and plan to be there or have a trusted family friend around when the project is being done.

-8. Go someplace special: Mother-child outings are special no matter how old we get, so plan a weekend trip to … New York City to take in some shows and shopping, or Montreal or Quebec City for a closer-to-home taste of Europe.
-A three- or four-day cruise can provide some serious R&R time, and if you have a full week the two of you can explore your ancestral homeland.
-TravelZoo, Expedia and Travelocity all feature deals, as does Groupon or the consolidator site Yipit.
+8. Go someplace special Mother-child outings are special no matter how old we get, so plan a weekend trip to New York City to take in some shows and shopping, or Montreal or Quebec City for a closer-to-home taste of Europe.
+A three- or four-day cruise can provide some serious R&R time, and if you have a full week, the two of you can explore your ancestral homeland.
+TravelZoo, Expedia and Travelocity all feature deals.

 What to consider If you can’t afford to pay the entire cost, it’s OK to ask her to contribute.
 She’s sure to feel like your presence is a major part of the present.